hwdsl2/setup-ipsec-vpn/README.md

 ## Requirements

-A cloud server, virtual private server (VPS) or dedicated server, freshly installed with:
+A cloud server, virtual private server (VPS) or dedicated server, with an install of:

 - Ubuntu 22.04, 20.04 or 18.04
 - Debian 11 or 10